Nucleus and Postperihelion Activity of Interstellar Object 3I/ATLAS Observed by Hubble Space Telescope: Summary

 \section{Summary}

 This paper presents a photometric analysis of our Hubble Space Telescope observations of interstellar object 3I/ATLAS on the outbound leg of its heliocentric trajectory.
 Our key findings are as follows: \begin{enumerate} \item Using the nucleus extraction technique, we successfully revealed the nucleus of 3I and measured its optical cross-section (the product of geometric albedo and physical cross-section) to be $C_{\rm n} = 0.22 \pm 0.07$ km$^{2}$.
-Adopting a nominal $V$-band geometric albedo of 0.04, typical for cometary nuclei in the solar system, we estimate a nucleus radius of $R_{\rm n} = 1.3 \pm 0.2$ km.
+Adopting a nominal $V$-band geometric albedo of 0.04, typical for cometary nuclei in the solar system, we estimate an effective nucleus radius of $R_{\rm n} = 1.3 \pm 0.2$ km.
 The result is consistent with our independent estimate derived from the reported nongravitational acceleration and production rates of 3I. \item The nucleus lightcurve exhibits evidence of temporal variations, likely attributable to either the rotation modulation of an aspherical shape or fluctuations in near-nucleus activity, or both.
 If due to rotation, the observed brightness range implies a nucleus axis ratio of $2:1$ in the plane of the sky.
 Unfortunately, none of our HST visits monitored a more complete phase of the lightcurve, making this dataset alone likely not useful for constructing a full phase lightcurve.
 Using the lightcurve trends we constrain the rotation period to be $\ga\!1$ hr. \item Scattered light by dust grains in the coma displayed a statistically significant opposition surge of $\sim\!0.2$ mag, characterised by an $e$-folding width of $3\degr \pm 1\degr$.
 This brightening possibly contain coincident contributions from the orbital plane crossing and tail projection.
 While opposition surges have not been widely reported for solar system cometary dust, the observed brightening is broadly consistent with existing upper limits for solar system comets.
-The linear portion of the phase function, with a slope of $\beta_{\alpha} = 0.026 \pm 0.006$ mag degree$^{-1}$, is indistinguishable from those of solar system comets. \item Our fixed linear radius aperture photometry indicates that the postperihelion activity of 3I declined smoothly and more rapidly than its preperihelion brightening trend, consistent with our finding that the postperihelion coma surface brightness profile was shallower than its preperihelion counterpart.
-We measured a postperihelion activity index of $n = 4.5 \pm 0.3$.
-Such asymmetries in brightening and fading rates are common among solar system comets.
+The linear portion of the phase function, with a slope of $\bar{\beta}_{\alpha} = 0.026 \pm 0.006$ mag degree$^{-1}$, is indistinguishable from those of solar system comets.